-As you would expect from its title, Discworld Noir is everything you'd expect - a dark, brooding homage to Film Noir of 40s Hollywood.
-But with added funnies.
+As you would expect from its title, Discworld Noir takes on the classic tropes of the Film Noir detective stories of 40s Hollywood - the femme fatale, the grizzled detective, the stoic narration - but with added funnies.
 Unlike the first two games, this is not based on any particular text but is its own self-contained tale.
 While the first two were based on Guards!
-Guards! and Reaper Man respectively, this takes its cues more from Elmore Leonard than Terry Pratchett.
+Guards! and Reaper Man respectively, Discworld Noir takes its cues more from Elmore Leonard than Terry Pratchett.

 It begins with private detective Lewton (our protagonist for the game - so long Rincewind) being hired by a busty dame named Carlotta to investigate a murder.
 So far, it's your regular Raymond Chandler with chuckles, but things soon escalate into a tangled web of conspiracies.

 The graphics are no longer hand-drawn but uses a pre-rendered CGI style with a heavy emphasis on mood lighting.
 The only real time 3D character is Lewton himself, but his model does revert during cut scenes and certain conversations.
 Even at the time of its release in 1999, this style looked off to me.
 Sure, the technical aspects are on full display, but the artistry seemed to take second place for the most part.
 Perhaps I was simply too used to the cartoon aesthetics of Paul Kirby that had come before.

 By using this style, it loses a lot of its character, resting all of its charms on the shoulders of the script and voice talent.
 While Eric Idle is no longer in the cast, the actors would need to do a lot to make up for it.
 Luckily Rob Brydon, Kate Robbins and Nigel Planer return, this time with the added talent of Red Dwarf's Robert Llewellyn.
 Brydon does a decent job as Lewton, but his American accent does occasionally slip back into his native Welsh.